AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 Now you can use `Ctrl+Shift+C` and `Ctrl+Shift+V` to copy and paste in the Ubuntu window (just don't forget the `Shift`)!

 On Windows 11, it seems that the "Properties" menu is gone, but copy and paste work more like you expect.
-Right clicking still pastes immediately though!
+Right clicking still pastes immediately (with no popup menu) though!

 ## R and RStudio